The Private Competition Enforcement Review: Poland

 - the causal link between the defendant's behaviour and that harm.

 Whether an infringer is at fault for an infringement of the competition law is determined on the basis of two premises: whether such behaviour is illegal (objective test) and whether the defendant was at fault (subjective test).
-Under the Private Enforcement Act, an infringement of competition law, which is understood as an infringement of Article 101 or 102 of the Treaty on the Functioning of the European Union (TFEU) or their Polish equivalents (i.e., Articles 6 and 9 of the Competition Act, respectively), fulfills the illegality requirement.3
+Under the Private Enforcement Act, an infringement of competition law, which is understood as an infringement of Article 101 or 102 of the Treaty on the Functioning of the European Union (TFEU) or their Polish equivalents (i.e., Articles 6 and 9 of the Competition Act, respectively), fulfils the illegality requirement.3

 For liability to arise, a defendant must be liable for the infringement of the law, and the Private Enforcement Act introduces a statutory rebuttable presumption that the undertaking infringing the competition law is liable for that infringement.4 Consequently, it is the defendant who has to prove his or her non-liability.
 Further, Polish competition law provides for a statutory presumption that any infringement of the competition law causes harm,5 which includes both actual loss (damnum emergens) and lost revenue (lucrum cessans).6 To establish liability for an antitrust violation, there also must be a causal link7 between the infringement of the competition law and the harm incurred by the claimant.
 Under the applicable general provisions of Polish law, the infringer is therefore liable only for the ordinary consequences of its actions (objective test).